Google Admin Console Settings: Best Practices for Education

 User Settings

-The first set of education best practices for Admin console focuses on User settings.
-The User settings section of the Admin console allows you to manage user-based settings on the Chrome browser and Chrome devices.
-If you don't have any users in your organization yet, learn how to add users in the admin console.
-To navigate to User settings from the Admin console homepage click on Devices > Chrome Devices.
-Then click the dropdown that says Devices and click Settings.
-Then click User & Browser settings.
+The first set of educational best practices for Admin console focuses on User settings.
+The User settings section of the Admin console allows you to manage user-based settings on the Chrome browser and Chrome devices

 Incognito Mode

 This setting determines if students can use Incognito Mode on Chrome.
 Setting this policy to “Disallow Incognito Mode” prevents users from opening new incognito windows.
-We recommend disabling this so that you are able to monitor student activity.
+We recommend disabling this so you can monitor student activity.

 Incognito mode settings in the Google Admin Console user and browser settings